Basmachi movement: Aftermath

-Indigenous leaders began to cooperate with Soviet authorities and large numbers of Central Asians joined the Soviet Communist Party under Lenin and Stalin's indigenization policy.
+Indigenous leaders began to cooperate with Soviet authorities and large numbers of Central Asians joined the Communist Party of the Soviet Union under Lenin and Stalin's indigenization policy.
 Many gained high positions in the governments of the Uzbek, Tajik, Kyrgyz, Kazakh and Turkmen Soviet Socialist Republics, formed out of the Turkestani Autonomous Soviet Socialist Republic in 1924.
 During the Sovietization of Central Asia, Islam became the focus of antireligious campaigns.
 The government closed most mosques, repressing Islamic clerics and targeting symbols of Islamic identity such as the veil.
 Uzbeks who remained practicing Muslims were deemed nationalist and often targeted for imprisonment or execution.
 Stalinist collectivization and industrialization proceeded as elsewhere in the Soviet Union.

 Character of the movement

 The Basmachi movement has been characterized as a national liberation movement that sought to end foreign rule over the Central Asian territories then known as Turkestan, and also the protectorates of Khiva and Bokhara.
-It is suggested that "basmacı" is a Turkic word which refers to a bandit or marauder, such as the bands of thieves that preyed on caravans in the region, derived from the word basmak - to raid, to press.
-The term Basmachi was often used in Soviet sources because of its pejorative meaning.
+It is suggested that "basmacı" is a Turkic word which refers to a bandit or marauder, such as the bands of thieves that preyed on caravans in the region, derived from the word basmak – to raid, to press.
+The term 'basmachi' was pejorative and used by the Soviets; the people it referred to did not use it to refer to themselves.

 The Soviets portrayed the movement as being composed of brigands motivated by Islamic fundamentalism, waging a counterrevolutionary war with the support of British agents.
 In reality, the Basmachi were a diverse and multi-faceted group that received negligible foreign aid.
 The Basmachi were not viewed favorably by Western Powers, who saw the Basmachi as potential enemies due to the Pan-Turkist and Pan-Islamist ideologies that some of their leaders ascribed to.
 However, some Basmachi groups received support from British and Turkish intelligence services and in order to cut off this outside help, special military detachments of the Red Army masqueraded as Basmachi forces and successfully intercepted supplies.

 Although many fighters were motivated by calls for jihad, the Basmachi drew support from many ideological camps and major sectors of the population.
 At some point or another the Basmachi attracted the support of Jadid reformers, pan-Turkic ideologues and leftist Turkestani nationalists.
 Peasants and nomads, long opposed to Russian colonial rule, reacted with hostility to anti-Islamic policies and Soviet requisitioning of food and livestock.
 The fact that Bolshevism in Turkestan was dominated by Russian colonists in Tashkent made Tsarist and Soviet rule appear identical.
 The ranks of the Basmachi were filled with those left jobless by poor economic conditions, and those who felt that they were opposing an attack on their way of life.
 The first Basmachi fighters were bandits, as their name suggests, and they reverted to brigandage as the movement fizzled later on.
 Although the Basmachi were relatively united at certain points, the movement suffered from atomization overall.
 Rivalry between various leaders and more serious ethnic disputes between Kyrgyz and Uzbeks or Turkmen posed major problems to the movement.